Top 16 Construction Site Safety Hazards and How to Manage Them

 The Occupational Safety and Health Administration (OSHA) reports that 2.3 million U.S. workers are exposed to silica dust annually, putting them at risk for respiratory illnesses.

 Constant exposure to loud machinery can lead to permanent hearing damage.
-Protective equipment and regular hearing assessments keep workers safe from long-term hearing damage.
+Personal protective equipment (PPE) and regular hearing assessments keep workers safe from long-term hearing damage.

 How to manage it: